Miradils-Blog/website/content/posts/reinvent/ls/part5/index.md

         printf("\n");
     }
+}
 ```

 We print i-node if needed, and other info if our flag is not `-1`.
-When it comes to size, char and block devices show their major and minor values, so we handle that accordinly as well.
+When it comes to size, char and block devices show their major and minor values, so we handle that accordingly as well.
 If we have link among files, we also print the name of the file it refers to.
 Thus, we have the following output:

 ![Output of list ls](output_list.png)